vinceanalytics/vince/website/docs/guide/config.md

 ```
 :::
 ## bootstrap-name
-Full name of the user to bootstrap.
+User name of the user to bootstrap.
 ::: code-group
 ```shell [flag]
 --bootstrap-name="..."